Disability training

 h&h arranges the work placements for students currently studying Disability courses at Certificate III or IV level.
 We have long standing relationships with many disability services in Sydney which makes our students job ready and in high demand for employment.
 These facilities are in areas close to public transport and have access to onsite parking.

-Placements are generally full-time (120 hours in total) and are completed on weekdays, which not only allows students an opportunity to develop their learnt skills but an experience that could lead to gaining employment.
+CHC43121 has placement of 40 hours in total, these hours are completed on weekdays, which not only allows students an opportunity to develop their learnt skills but an experience that could lead to gaining employment.
+If you’re currently working in the industry, please speak with your Trainer/Assessor regarding your placement options.

-Disability is an occupation that has the responsibility of caring for and supporting the health and wellbeing of our vulnerable individuals.
-Caring for such people is a full-time and sensitive job.
-People employed in such positions of caring for our clients are required to have a current Police check.
+Disability care is a sensitive occupation that has the responsibility of caring for and supporting the health and wellbeing of people within our community.
+People employed in such positions of caring are required to have a current Police check and NDIS check.

 The Australian Government by enabling the Police Check requirements ensures that the health, safety, and rights of the vulnerable persons in the community are not infringed upon.
 Police Checks aim to strengthen the meticulous employment process for the vulnerable in Australia.

-h&h trainers and staff will assist you in completing and obtaining your police check.
+h&h trainers and staff will assist you in completing and obtaining your police check/NDIS check.

 List of core and electives: